foto-andreas/JenkinsTrafficLights/README.md

 ## Example

-If you are running a Jenins Server on localhost, create a pipeline 'AmpelTest' using the Jenkinsfile.groovy script provided as an example.
+If you are running a Jenkins Server on localhost, create a pipeline 'AmpelTest' using the Jenkinsfile.groovy script provided as an example.
 Then navigate to `http://localhost:4200/?jenkins=http://localhost:8080/jenkins&job=AmpelTest`

 <p align="center">